Nyrox/Nyrox/README.md

 ### Mentoring and Tutoring

-Teaching is arguably my greatest passion and I try to offer it wherever I can.
-Whether it is in the workplace, sharing knowledge with coworkers or doing private tutoring on the side, I love nerding out together over problems or some cool tech and sharing my enthusiasm with everyone.
+Teaching is arguably my greatest passion.
+Whether it is in the workplace sharing knowledge with coworkers or doing private tutoring on the side, I love nerding out together over problems or some cool tech and sharing my enthusiasm with people.
 And it’s not just programming either!
 If you want to learn to play Go, come find me on the <a href="https://discord.gg/WHGGreCX" target="_blank">beginner Go discord</a> and challenge me to a game!